goauthentik/authentik/website/docs/upgrading/to-0.10.md

 ### Upgrading

 This upgrade only applies if you are upgrading from a running 0.9 instance.
-Passbook detects this on startup, and automatically executes this upgrade.
+Authentik detects this on startup, and automatically executes this upgrade.

 Because this upgrade brings the new OAuth2 Provider, the old providers will be lost in the process.
 Make sure to take note of the providers you want to bring over.